hwanglab/Yonsei_gastric_cancer_32genes/README.md

 - KM curves for overall survival stratified by risk group in ACRG + MD Anderson + TCGA combined dataset (please see Figure 3-B)
 - It might take less than a minutes

-script_consensus_clustering.m
+script_multiclasspred_trnYonsei_tst_ACRG_Shon.m
-- KM curves for overall survival stratified by the multiclass classifier trained using the Yonsei cohort
+- KM curves for overall survival stratified by the multiclass classifier trained using the Yonsei cohort (please see Supplementary Figure 7-AB)
 - It might take less than a minutes

 script_5Fu_comparison.R